Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Prior Work on Graphs in NLP

-Text Graph Convolutional Network (TextGCN; \citealt{yao2019graph}) is a recent high-impact approach, indeed also one of the first approaches to include a Graph Convolutional Neural Network (GCN) as a classification method.
-TextGCN proposes a heterogeneous graph with nodes for words and documents, and edges for associations between pairs of words and document--word associations representing the terms contained in a specific document.
-In addition, TextGCN defines edge weights as Point-wise Mutual Information (PMI) similarity for word pairs and TF-IDF for word-in-document edges.
-This approach casts document classification as a node classification problem. \citet{liu2020tensor} proposes a text graph tensor to learn word and document embeddings using semantic, syntactic, and sequential contextual information.
-However, these methods are computationally inefficient and fail to capture higher-order interactions between words.
+Text Graph Convolutional Network (TextGCN; \citealt{yao2019graph}) was one of the first approaches to include a Graph Convolutional Neural Network (GCN) as a classification method.
+TextGCN proposes a heterogeneous graph construction using words and documents as nodes.
+However, this means that new documents cannot be processed without re-training.
+It employs Point-wise Mutual Information (PMI) similarity as an edge weighting function for word pairs and TF-IDF for word-in-document edges.
+Other proposals also suggested integrating heterogeneous contextual information such as TensorGCN \citep{liu2020tensor}, HeteGCN \citep{ragesh2021hetegcn}, and HyperGAT \citep{ding2020more}.
+However, such approaches are fairly resource-intensive.

-Alternatively, TextLevelGCN \citep{huang2019text} creates one graph per input text.
+TextLevelGCN \citep{huang2019text} creates one graph per input text.
 The proposal defines every word as a node, which can be duplicated if a word appears more than once in a text.
 Edges are defined for word nodes within a sliding window using PMI edge weights.
 Despite promising results, the experiments were limited to very short documents.

-GraphIE \citep{qian-etal-2019-graphie} proposes a different scheme based on co-reference, integrating a GCN with an RNN encoder--decoder architecture for sequence tagging and information extraction tasks.
-Nodes can be defined as words or entire sentences, while associations are defined as co-reference and identical mention edges, to account for non-local and non-sequential ties.
-Despite enhancing the accuracy in the target tasks, the strategy requires prior domain knowledge to establish the edge types.
+GraphIE \citep{qian-etal-2019-graphie} uses a homogeneous scheme based on co-reference, integrating a GCN with an RNN encoder--decoder architecture for tagging and information extraction tasks.
+Nodes can be defined as words or entire sentences, connected via co-reference and identical mention edges, to account for non-local and non-sequential ties.
+A downside of this is that prior domain knowledge is required to establish the edge types.

-Recently, some studies have brought back the classic co-occurrence graph construction methods but this time using a different message passing function based on Gated Recurrent Units \citep{li2015gated, cho2014learning} for updating the node feature vectors \citep{zhang-etal-2020-every}.
+Some studies have brought back the classic co-occurrence graph construction methods, but using a different message passing function based on Gated Recurrent Units \citep{li2015gated, cho2014learning} for updating node feature vectors \citep{zhang-etal-2020-every}.

 MPAD \citep{nikolentzos2020message} included an extra master node connected to every other node in the graph.
-The network is densely connected, and the structural information is vague during message passing.
+Therefore, the network is densely connected, and the structural information is vague during message passing.
+Text-MGNN \cite{gu2023enhancing} proposes a heterogeneous graph construction, introducing topic nodes to enhance class-aware representation learning.
+However, it has the same limitations as TextGCN.